jostylr/event-when/eventwhen.md

 But the data for the handlers is getting complicated.
 So the callback signature will be f(data, obj) where data is anything being passed along by the event (for simple functions) while obj contains all the different contexts, etc.  There is no this being bound; one can bind the function f if you want a context, but this will not do anything.
 All needed stuff should be in obj.

 So what will be in obj?
 The keys will be data (redundant, but...),  hanCon for handler context, hanArgs for an array of "data" to pass in,  evObj, ev, emitter,

+Thinking about .when only emitting events, not doing other handlers.
+I think that makes it much cleaner to handle.
+Not sure why I included the other ways.
+Maybe thought that having to define an event and then just one handler on it seemed silly.
+But really, that's what events are about.

 ### Version 0.5.0 Thoughts